Forgot to cc the list. Darn. :)

 Datum: Donnerstag 27 August 2009

 An: James Bergstra <james.bergstra(a)gmail.com>

 On Dienstag 25 August 2009, you wrote:

-It probably requires the expertise of a few people to get the design
+It probably requires the expertise of a few people to

 right, so I'm reluctant even to try to put a patch together.
 First,

 it requires some changes to the data container.
 Some of the issues

 that come up are:

 - what should be the strides for broadcastable dimensions (I like 0,

 Assigning a stride zero seems to be a good "simple" way, even though it seems